What is an ADA Ice Maker?

 ADA Ice Makers for Kansas and Missouri Businesses

 If you run a business in the Kansas or Missouri area that needs an ice machine that’s open to the public, an ADA ice maker helps to ensure everyone has access to ice.
 Since they’re small, they won’t take up a lot of space in your business.
 If you’re in the market for an ADA ice machine, contact us today!
-Our ice machine rentals include maintenance, cleaning, and repairs, so it’s always in top condition!
+Our ice machine rentals include maintenance, cleaning, and ice machine repairs in the Kansas City area, so it’s always in top condition!